vimeo/dials/README.md

 // and then read the config file that the ConfigPath() method returns func (c *Config) ConfigPath() (string, bool) {
 	// can alternatively return empty string and false if the state of the
-	// struct doesn't specify a config file to read. return c.Path, true
+	// struct doesn't specify a config file to read.
+We would recommend to use
+	// dials.Config directly (shown in the next example) instead of the ez
+	// package if you just want to use environment variables and flags without a
+	// file source
+	return c.Path, true
 }

 func main() {
 	c := &Config{}

+	ctx, cancel := context.WithCancel(context.Background())
+	defer cancel()

 	// The following function will populate the config struct by reading the
 	// config files, environment variables, and command line flags (order matches